BjarturLeoHlynsson/fab-academy-site/docs/assignments/week01.md

 ![GitHub Repository Main Page](../images/Github-Repo.png){:style="width:100%"}

 Before i set up GitHub Pages, i needed to tell GitHub that this is an MKDocs site.
-To do that i followed these [these instructions](https://squidfunk.github.io/mkdocs-material/publishing-your-site/), I told me i need to make a GitHub "Action".
+To do that i followed these [these instructions](https://squidfunk.github.io/mkdocs-material/publishing-your-site/), I told me i need to make a GitHub `"Action"`.
 To make a GitHub Action, went to the top bar and opened up Actions:

 (INSERT HERE ACTIONS TUTORIAL IMAGES!!)